 How To Be Happy: Is It Realistic To Expect Happiness?

-The problem however, is that many people are generally dissatisfied and unhappy in their pursuit.
-They seem to be chasing or searching for this thing called happiness in all the wrong places.
+The problem, however, is that many people are dissatisfied and unhappy in that pursuit.
+They seem to be searching for happiness in all the wrong places.

 The Happiness Equation

-It appears that a great many people are unhappy with themselves and what they have.
-According to a 2017 Harris Poll Survey of American Happiness only 33% said they were happy.
-That equates to 67% being unhappy.
-That was before the pandemic!
-(Polls may differ but you get the idea).
+A great many people are unhappy with themselves and with what they have.
+According to a 2017 Harris Poll on American happiness, only 33% of respondents said they were happy.
+That means 67% were unhappy—and that was before the pandemic.
+Polls may vary, but the message is clear.

-For those in the unhappy category, no matter what they may own or have achieved there remains a nagging desire for something more.
-If having more is a main component for the race to achieve happiness, than the race will never be won because it will never be over!
+For those who fall into the unhappy category, no amount of achievement or possessions seems to be enough.
+There is always a nagging desire for something more.
+If having more is the main strategy for achieving happiness, then the race will never be won—because it never ends.

 The Search For Happiness